-- 1. Hunting over bait or distributing bait is prohibited on all refuges. - The use of a spotlight or other artificial light-including automotive headlights-for the purpose of spotting, locating or taking any wild-life is prohibited on all refuges, regardless of whether one is in possession of a weapon. - All firearm hunters (muzzleloader and shotgun) must wear an outer garment consisting of at least 400 square inches of solid fluorescent orange while deer hunting on any refuge (double the state law requirement). - 4.
-Entry is prohibited on all refuge lands posted Area Closed and on refuge roadways posted with Inholders Only signs. - 5.
-The use of nails, wire, screws or bolts to attach a stand to a tree, or hunting from a tree into which a metal object has been driven to support a hunter, is prohibited on all refuges.
+- 1. Hunting over bait or distributing bait is prohibited on all refuges. - 2.
+The use of a spotlight or other artificial light including automotive headlights-for the purpose of spotting, locating or taking any wildlife is prohibited on all refuges, regardless of whether one is in possession of a weapon. - 3.
+All firearm hunters (muzzleloader and shotgun) must wear an outer garment consisting of at least 400 square inches of solid fluorescent orange while deer hunting on any refuge (double the state law requirement).

+- Area Closed and on refuge roadways posted with Inholders Only signs. - The use of nails, wire, screws or bolts to attach a stand to a tree, or hunting from a tree into which a metal object has been driven to support a hunter, is prohibited on all refuges.